sergejsha/autoplay/README.md

 # Fetures

 - Autoplay is optimized for CI/CD usage:
-  - it does **not** trigger artifacts assembly task - you can reuse build artifacts from previous build steps.
+  - it does **not** trigger artifacts assembly task - you can reuse build artifacts from previous build steps;
   - it accepts JSON key as **base64-encoded string**, which is a secure and convenient way of providing secret data.

 - Autoplay is developer friendly:
-  - it does **not** require storing any dummy keys in source control.
+  - it does **not** require storing any dummy keys in source control;
-  - it fails the misconfigured publish-task only and not the whole build on evaluation step.
+  - it fails the misconfigured publish-task only and not the whole build on evaluation step;
   - it has a single publish task for uploading akp, mapping file and release notes.

 - Autoplay is reliable and future-proof:
-  - it has very a clean and concise implementation, which is easy to understant.
+  - it has very a clean and concise implementation, which is easy to understand;
-  - it's covered by unit tests and easy to maintain and extend.
+  - it's covered by unit tests and easy to maintain and extend;
   - it's built using latest technologies and tools like Kotlin, Kotlin-DSL for Gradle, Android Gradle plugin etc.

 # Usage